 No, sterling silver patina and sterling silver tarnish aren’t the same.

-Will Patina on Sterling Silver Tarnish?
+Will Patina on Sterling Silver Eventually Tarnish?

-Yes, both natural and artificially-made sterling silver patina will tarnish if you don’t take good care of your sterling silver jewelry.
+Yes, both natural and artificially-made sterling silver patina will eventually tarnish if you don’t take good care of your sterling silver jewelry.

 Sterling silver patina will stay roughly the same for a very long time if you do take good care of your sterling silver jewelry.

 Note: to keep sterling silver jewelry looking its best, store it in a cool, dry place, ideally in anti-tarnish pouches or airtight containers to prevent tarnishing.
-Regularly clean your jewelry with a soft cloth and mild soap, and avoid exposing it to harsh chemicals like perfumes, hairspray, and cleaning products.

 What is Green Patina on Sterling Silver?

 Green patina on sterling silver is sterling silver tarnish.
 Sterling silver turns green due to a reaction between the copper in the alloy and substances like moisture, sweat, or sulfur compounds.
-This reaction forms a greenish layer on the silver, which can transfer to the skin as you wear it.
+This reaction forms a greenish layer on the silver, which can transfer to your skin as you wear it.

 What is the Best Way to Remove Natural Patina from Sterling Silver?